otreva/personal-assistant/readme.md

 Visit <http://localhost:8000> after starting the container.
 The admin UI detects existing settings from `~/.graphiti_sync/config.json` (created on first launch) and provides a dark mode/light mode aware form for editing them.
-Populate the Neo4j connection, polling intervals, and summarisation settings, then click **Save configuration**.
+Populate the Neo4j connection, polling intervals, historical backfill defaults (365 days by default for each service), and summarisation settings.
+Configure the backup directory, retention window, and optional custom logs directory in the **Backups & Logging** section, then click **Save configuration**.
 The values are persisted back to `~/.graphiti_sync/config.json` with secure permissions.

 > **Note:** Environment variables and `.env` files are no longer required.
 The CLI and
 > pollers read directly from the JSON configuration managed by the admin UI.
 Environment